Hieromon/AutoConnect/mkdocs/credit.md

 AutoConnectCredential();
 ```

 AutoConnectCredential default constructor.
 The default offset value is 0.
-If the offset value is 0, the credential area starts from the top of the EEPROM.
-AutoConnect sometimes overwrites data when using this area with user sketch.
+In ESP8266 or ESP32 with arduino core 1.0.2 earlier, if the offset value is 0, the credential area starts from the top of the EEPROM.
+If you use this area in a user sketch, AutoConnect may overwrite that data.

 ```cpp
 AutoConnectCredential(uint16_t offset);
 ```
 <dl class="apidl">
     <dt>**Parameter**</dt>
     <dd><span class="apidef">offset</span><span class="apidesc">Species offset from the top of the EEPROM for the credential area together.
-The offset value is from 0 to the flash sector size.</span></dd>
+The offset value is from 0 to the flash sector size.
+This parameter is ignored for AutoConnect v1.0.0 or later with arduino-esp32 core 1.0.3 or later.</span></dd>
 </dl>

 ### <i class="fa fa-code"></i> Public member functions